 Speaking for too long is one of the worst mistakes you can make when giving a wedding rehearsal speech.
 Yes, you are the host of this event.
 Yes, you are paying for dinner.
 Yes, this is a once-in-a-lifetime occasion, and emotions are high.
 Yes, you love the couple and everyone who is attending dearly.
 But that does not mean that you should be the show’s center.

 Remember to keep the focus on the bride and groom at all times.
 It may seem like you should say more sometimes, but you don’t have to speak as much as you might think you need to.
 If you think there is insufficient speaking or engagement, you can always think of other ways to fill this space, for example, by having guests introduce themselves.

 Introduce Family Members

 That being said, another important thing to remember is to introduce family members.
 The key to this is that you be sure to mention certain people but not necessarily every person.
-If you have a large group attending your rehearsal dinner, you won’t need to introduce everyone.
+If a large group is attending your rehearsal dinner, you won’t need to introduce everyone.
 But remember that you don’t want to show favoritism either.